sergiollopis95/web_crawler/README.md

 ### Bonus Points

 - [x] Good object-oriented/functional code, avoiding repetition and favoring a consistent organization.
-Stick to the semantics of chosen language and be as consistent as possible.
+Stick to the semantics of the chosen language and be as consistent as possible.
 - [x] Correct usage of version control tools, with a good commit history and incremental software delivery practices.
-- [ ] Automated testing with any framework or tool of your choice.
+- [x] Automated testing with any framework or tool of your choice.
-- [x] Clean, well-structured code and who can creatively solve problems.
+- [x] Clean, well-structured code.
 - [x] README file to guide through my work.
 - [x] Submit the result to GitHub.